WestonHanners/HSCoreDataTools/README.md

 A set of objects to make Core Data EASY!!!

-This project doesn't aim to manage you contexts for you, you will still have to keep your contexts around.
-If you want something a bit more automatic, check out [MagicalRecord](https://github.com/magicalpanda/MagicalRecord) by Saul Mora (Magical Panda)
+This project doesn't aim to manage your contexts for you, you will still have to keep your contexts around.
+If you want something a bit more automatic, check out [MagicalRecord](https://github.com/magicalpanda/MagicalRecord) by Saul Mora (Magical Panda).

+The main focus is super-fast, lightweight, almost snippet-like CoreData stack implementation.

 ##Features